 The Urban Connection Project defines Culturally Responsive Teaching as the bridge between teacher and student built by the infusion of cultural experiences necessary to:

-We use our carefully crafted Progress Monitoring Assessment tool to determine areas of celebration & areas of refinement through our own observations, as well as the self-evaluation of the faculty, administrators and support staff.
-Then continuing to monitor & adjust.
+We use our carefully crafted CRT Progress Monitoring Assessment tool to determine areas of celebration & areas of refinement through our own observations, as well as the self-evaluation of the faculty, administrators and support staff.
+Then we continue to monitor & adjust based on findings.